Business Building John Gauch Business Building John Gauch

 I hope you find this list helpful - I'm John Gauch, a consultant with extensive experience in business operations and growth.
 I specialize in helping startups implement both strategies effectively.
 As a fractional COO, I work with founders and CEOs through each step, tailoring solutions to your unique needs and objectives.

-I personally don’t find those lists or infographics of every possible product option for a problem I have super useful.
+I personally don’t find those lists or infographics of every possible option for a problem super useful.
 I don’t need another time-sucking To Do, to evaluate all of the choices.
 I want to know what’s a reasonably safe bet, get started with it and turn back to the business of growing my company.

 I don’t mention project management tools (e.g., Asana, ClickUp, Monday, Trello) because everyone seems to have a favorite, and they all seem reasonably decent.
 I use Trello for my personal task tracking.
 I wouldn’t spin too long trying to ascertain which one of them is “best.”

 Again, if your choice of a new web app (etc.) to add to your startup’s tech stack is not going to make or break your business, don’t over-index on it.
 Do some quick research.
 Get together a couple or a few ideas.
-Do a brief analysis and review.
+Do a brief analysis.
 Pick one and turn back to the activities that are going to be far more impactful on your organization and its success.

 That’s the benefit of having a list like this.
 I hope it helps.